pramath-haritz/pramath-haritz.github.io/README.md

 - **Fonts**: Inter & Space Grotesk (Google Fonts)
 - **Icons**: Heroicons (SVG)

+## ✨ Key Features

+- **Decoupled Journal**: A dedicated blog section hosted at `/journal/` with directory-based routing for better SEO and direct linking (e.g., `journal/?id=1`).
+- **Automated Blog Workflow**: Write posts in Markdown with frontmatter, and a Node.js script auto-generates the JSON index.
+- **Organic Animation**: A custom "Separating Fourier Series" canvas animation on the homepage that visualizes wave decomposition.
+- **Interactive Resume**: A sleek modal popup for resume downloads.
+- **Dark Mode**: Fully supported system-aware dark mode with a manual toggle.
+- **SEO Optimized**: Comprehensive meta tags, Open Graph, and Twitter Card support.

 ## 🛠️ Getting Started

 Since this project uses ES modules and `fetch` requests for the blog system, it requires a local server to run (opening `index.html` directly will cause CORS errors).